- This Privacy Notice will be provided to you at the time your data is being obtained, if it is being obtained directly.

 5. Occasionally we may add to the information you provide, from information which is in the public domain, such as from Companies House, reputable newspapers and media outlets, or networking platforms like Linked In.
 We are duty bound to ensure that data we hold about you is as accurate as possible, therefore we may update your details based on reliable publicly available sources.

 6. Your data is used by us for a number of interdependent purposes in support of alumni and parent relations, supporter communications and fundraising.
 These can include:

-We will communicate to you by post, telephone, email, text or other electronic means (for example through social media) depending on your preferences.
+- We will communicate with you by post, telephone, email, text or other electronic means (for example through social media) depending on your preferences.